littleosbook/littleosbook/output.md

     Bit:     | 7 | 6 | 5 4 3 | 2 | 1 0 |
     Content: | d | b | prty  | s | dl  |

-A description for each name can be found in the table below:
+A description for each name can be found in the table below (and in [@osdev:serial]):

  Name Description
 ----- ------------